 You may then mail the application with a check for the appropriate amount or take it in to your local DMV office.

 Yes.
 Personalized plates may be ordered online through the Motor Vehicle Portal (MVP).
 Click on Personalized and Special Group Plates under Vehicle Options.

 The number of characters you can use on a personalized plate depends on the type of license plate you select:

-You can use the Utah Personalized Plate Search tool to not only check if the wording you want is available, but also how it would look on different types of license plates.
+You can use the Motor Vehicle Portal (MVP) to not only check if the wording you want is available, but also how it would look on different types of license plates.
 Note that the wording being available does not mean that it will be approved by the DMV if it is found to be against the personalized plate guidelines.